 - Not affected by stock markets: P2P lending institutions are listed with the stock exchanges.
 How much you make here is therefore not directly affected by fluctuation in the equity markets and can, therefore, be used as a hedge against your share and stock interest.

-- Offer higher rates compared to shares and banks: Most savings accounts by banks have their interest rates way below 3%.
-Not even the fixed income securities offered by the corporate and treasury bonds can match the 10%+ interests rates offered by the most peer to peer lenders.
+- Offer higher rates compared to shares and banks: Most savings accounts by banks have their interest rate way below 3%.
+Not even the fixed income securities offered by the corporate and treasury bonds can match the 10%+ interest rates offered by the most peer to peer lenders.

 - You don’t need to be an accredited investor: Most stockbrokers won’t facilitate your share and equity investments if you aren’t an accredited investor.
 You, however, don’t have to be an accredited investor to deposit funds with a P2P lender.